 Patrick Radden Keefe Alleges Marian Price’s Involvement in Jean’s Murder

 In 2018, Patrick Radden Keefe published ‘Say Nothing: A True Story of Murder and Memory in Northern Ireland,’ a nonfiction book about Northern Ireland in the late 1900s.
 The book primarily focuses on Dolours Price and the various operations she helmed as an IRA member.
 Consequently, Jean McConville’s case remains a crucial aspect of the book.
 In the interviews Dolours gave to The Belfast Project and other journalist publications, she has admitted to being the one who drove Jean across the border before the latter’s death.
-Although she expressed relief at not being the one who ordered Jean’s death, Dolours maintained her belief that informants—she believed the latter woman to be—deserved punishment through death.
-As such, it remains public knowledge that Dolours—and Pat McClure, another IRA member— were involved in the team that killed and buried Jean in a secret grave.
+Although she expressed relief at not being the one who ordered Jean’s death, Dolours maintained her belief that informants— which she believed the latter woman to be—deserved punishment through death.
+As such, it remains public knowledge that Dolours—and Pat McClure, another IRA member— were allegedly involved in the team that killed and buried Jean in a secret grave.

 However, in his book, Keefe alleges that Marian Price—Dolours’ younger sister—was the yet elusive third individual who brought Jean to her demise.
 Keefe claims to have extracted the information from a source who heard from Dolours that Jean’s murder was a mission that the sisters undertook together.
 Nonetheless, Marian has responded through her solicitor, Peter Corrigan, who shared that she “vehemently denies” any involvement in Jean McConville’s murder and asserts that the author’s allegations are untrue.
 Marian has also established that she won’t be elaborating on the statement further.
 Thus, as it stands, while the working pieces behind Jean’s death have been uncovered, the exact individual responsible for killing her hasn’t yet been caught.